 SOC 103.
 Introduction To Sociology.
 3 Credits.

-Students are introduced to the scientific study of society through basic sociological concepts, theories and perspectives.
+Students are introduced to the scientific study of society through basic sociological concepts.
 Concepts covered will include culture, socialization, social statuses and roles, social inequalities (race, class, gender and age), social institutions (such as family, education, religion, economy, government, politics, media and health), deviance, and social change.
 In order to create global awareness, students will develop critical thinking skills by making connections between their own lives and the broader social community.
+Students will be introduced to theoretical perspectives of sociology and use these theories to examine the various topics.
+Students will also examine and explain systems of stratification; and critically apply the concepts discussed to issues in their lives and the world.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 SOC 125.
 Gender Issues.
 3 Credits.